 - Creates brand advocacy and loyalty, e.g., word-of-mouth support – which is always a great boost to marketing

-- Allows you to appeal to a broader audience by giving your product more versatility and personality
+- Allows you to appeal to a broader audience of potential customers by giving your product more versatility and personality

 - Every segment has unique needs and wants, so even when you find a perfect base, it may trigger adjustments in your messaging, copy, and adverts to ensure you're speaking your customers’ language.